chimay/wheel/README.md

 - autoload
 - doc

-folders in the matching runtime directories of (neo)vim, and it should work.
+folders anywher of the (neo)vim runtimepath, and it should work.

 # Documentation
 ## Vim help